 - Investing in shares of existing Cypriot businesses – Individuals can also apply for citizenship by investing a minimum amount of €2 million in the existing businesses of Cyprus.

 - Investments in alternative funds – Under this scheme, individuals seeking citizenship by investment may make a minimum investment of at least €2 million in alternative investment funds such as commodities and hedge funds approved by the government.
+If you want to invest safely, better and cheaper it is also a good opportunity to invest in one of the hybrid companies.

 - A combination of all the above – Individuals can also choose to invest in all of the above schemes.
 The combined investment amount, in that case, must be a minimum of €2 million.